davewasthere/davebeer/_posts/2013-05-23-what-are-you-worth.md

 published: true
 layout: default
 title: "What are you worth?"
-description: "Is a paycheck worth giving up autonomy for?"
+description: "Is a paycheck worth giving up autonomy for?
+Surely it's not the only way to earn a crust.
+And don't call me Shirley!"

 ---